WYOMING HIGH SCHOOL ACTIVITIES ASSOCIATION

 THE CROSS-EXAMINATION TEAM DEBATE TOPIC

-The Cross Examination Debate Topic is Resolved: The United States federal government should substantially reduce its restrictions on legal immigration to the United States.
+The Cross Examination Debate Topic is The United States federal government should substantially reduce Direct Commercial Sales and/or Foreign Military Sales of arms from the United States.

 Meals will be available throughout the tournament.
 For prices and availability, please refer to the information provided on the Joy of Tournaments Website.
 Reservations for the meals will need to be made through the link provided.